bitsoal/VASP_HTC_framework/README.md

 7. set DIPOL

 8. read e_fermi and set EMIN & EMAX for DOS calculations.

+9. Divide `HTC_calculation_setup_file` into a set of **setup block files**.
+One setup file is too long to check previous step setups while appending a new step setup. *One-file setup will be still supported for compatibility*.